vidbina/vidbina.github.io/_drafts/2017-06-13-nixos-cheatsheet.markdown

 4 directories, 4 files
 ```

-With the `bin` directory as specified by my profile, added to $PATH, one can
+With the `bin` directory as specified by my profile, added to `$PATH`, one can
-easily call all the executable inside this `bin` directory.
+easily call all the executables inside this `bin` directory.
 In fact, with
 multiple profile directories containing their own `bin` directories, one can
 switch environments by simply rerouting symlinks.
 This is the where NixOS gets
 to boast atomic profile switches or updates.

+> Note that `$HOME/.nix-profile` is symlinked to `/nix/var/nix/profiles/per-user/vid/profile`
+in my case, which happens to me symlinked to `/nix/var/nix/profiles/per-user/vid/profile-NN-link`
+(where NN is some number).
+Inside the `/nix/var/nix/profiles/per-user/vid`
+directory I find a couple of symlinks that fit the profile-NN-link pattern
+which makes the changing of my profile as simple as just switching the
+profile symlink to point to one of those profile-NN-link targets :wink:.

 <!-- `$HOME/.nix-profile/bin:$HOME/.nix-profile/sbin:$HOME/.nix-profile/lib/kde4/libexec:/nix/var/nix/profiles/default/bin:/nix/var/nix/profiles/default/sbin:/nix/var/nix/profiles/default/lib/kde4/libexec:/run/current-system/sw/bin:/run/current-system/sw/sbin:/run/current-system/sw/lib/kde4/libexec` -->